algorandfoundation/ARCs/ARCs/arc-draft_extended_desc.md

 ```

 ## Rationale
-ARC32 essentially addresses the samr problem, but it requires the generation of two seperate JSON files (and ARC32 contains entirely redundant information).
-The goal of this ARC is to create one JSON schema that is backwards compatible with ARC4 clients.
+ARC32 essentially addresses the same problem, but it requires the generation of two separate JSON files and the ARC32 JSON file contains the ARC4 JSON file within it (redundant information).
+The goal of this ARC is to create one JSON schema that is backwards compatible with ARC4 clients, but contains the relevant information needed to automatically generate comprehensive client experiences.

 ### State